stefangouyet/cybersecurity-masters-project/README.md

 ## Overview

-This project provides both an **educational platform** and a **practical toolkit** for exploring the design and security of Firestore rules.
+This project provides both an **educational platform** and a **practical toolkit** for exploring the design and security of Firestore security rules.
 It combines AI-driven rule generation with interactive validation, enabling developers to better understand and avoid common misconfigurations.

 ### Core Features